crsh/papaja/README.md

 - [R](http://www.r-project.org/) (2.11.1 or later)
 - [RStudio](http://www.rstudio.com/) (0.98.932 or later)
 - The R-Package [`knitr`](http://cran.r-project.org/web/packages/knitr/index.html)
-- A [TeX](http://de.wikipedia.org/wiki/TeX) distribution (2013 or later; e.g., [TeX Live](http://www.tug.org/texlive/), [MacTeX](https://tug.org/mactex/), or [MikTeX](http://miktex.org/))
+- A [TeX](http://de.wikipedia.org/wiki/TeX) distribution (2013 or later; e.g., [MikTeX](http://miktex.org/) for Windows, [MacTeX](https://tug.org/mactex/) for Mac obviously, or [TeX Live](http://www.tug.org/texlive/) for Linux)
+  - If you are running **Windows**, use MikTex if possible.
+Currently, pandoc and Windows-Tex Live [don't seem to like each other](https://github.com/rstudio/rmarkdown/issues/6).
-  - If you are running Ubuntu 14.04 you need a couple extra `texlive` packages for the document class `apa6` to work:
+  - If you are running **Ubuntu 14.04** you need a couple extra Tex Live packages for the document class `apa6` to work:

-            apt-get install texlive texlive-latex-extra texlive-bibtex-extra texlive-publishers texlive-fonts-recommended texlive-fonts-extra texlive-humanities
+            sudo apt-get install texlive texlive-latex-extra texlive-bibtex-extra texlive-publishers texlive-fonts-recommended texlive-fonts-extra texlive-humanities

 ### Creating a manuscript
-To start writing your manuscript, download `r2apa.zip` and extract the files to your computer.
-You can now fire up RStudio and start writing by editing `manuscript.rmd`.
-Before clicking RStudio's knit-button make sure you specify a .bib-file in the document header or remove the `bibliography` parameter.
+To start writing your manuscript, download this repository (e.g. `Download ZIP`-button on the right).
+You can now fire up RStudio, set the working directory to the folder containing the files, and start writing by editing `manuscript.rmd`.
+If you want to add citations specify a .bib-file in the document header and remove the `#` in front of the `bibliography` parameter.

 ## Known issues
 - Citations may mess with RStudios syntax highlighting in the current line.
 Incorrect highlighting following a citation does not necessarily indicate incorrect syntax.